...read all about her !!

 They’re very proud.
 I’m really lucky to have so much support.

 Is there a to-be-read waiting on your bedside table?

-For fun, I have a few personal questions,
+Just for fun, I have a few personal questions,

 And for a bonus: What is a typical mood for you?
 And is your mood different when you’re writing?